 This is a guest blog post by Victor Rosado, Senior Consultant, 'Salesforce Change Management and Training' at Valintry360 When a company is ready to adopt a new CRM, picking the right technology is only half the battle.
 Even the most advanced platforms can hold teams back if they don't know how to use them — which is why effective CRM training is so important.
 Without proper CRM training, companies risk low utilization rates, longer onboarding times and avoidable errors.
 To put it another way, effective CRM training could be the difference between a positive ROI, or an expensive, failed implementation.

 Whether they know it or not, most companies probably already have standard operating procedures.
 Standard operating procedures are repeatable steps that employees can take when a known input occurs, helping them achieve a desired outcome.
-When companies first start out, they may have a small team of employees that establish a certain method for performing tasks, and everyone knows what to do — leading some to think they don't need to write their procedures down.
-Unfortunately, this causes ambiguity and inconsistency in the way procedures are completed and can lead to siloed or out-of-date knowledge.

 This is a guest blog post by Victor Rosado, Senior Consultant, 'Salesforce Change Management and Training' at Valintry360 So you're implementing a new CRM and need to train your employees on it.
 You need them to know how to use it, want to use it and — most importantly — actually use it.
 The right training manual can help with all of the above while alleviating constant questions and emails regarding the new CRM.
 While you might already be familiarized with the new CRM your company is adopting or migrating to, your employees won't be.
 Remember, they didn't sit through the sales process or the C-Suite meetings regarding the new CRM.
 They're going into this relatively blind — and they're likely going to be reluctant to change.